A Study of Midostaurin Efficacy and Safety in Newly Diagnosed Patients With FLT3-mutated AML

 Time Frame: up to 3 years after last patient started treatment

-Complete Remission defined as the proportion of patients with a CR according to Chelson Criteria, at various timepoints
+Complete Remission is defined as the percentage of participants with a CR according to Chelson Criteria, at various timepoints

 up to 3 years after last patient started treatment